 Leading up to launch day, there was a lot of buzz around the release, with many South Africans excited about the partnership.
 When the lid was finally lifted on the new range, that heat transferred quite impressively for the launch of the first two colourways of the 990 sneaker – Black Salmon and Off-white.
 This led to the sneakers being sold out online within a few hours.

-Design and Build
+Cassper Nyovest Sneaker Design and Build

 If you’re familiar with some of the previous Drip Footwear sneakers, then you’ll be familiar with the approach, especially on the upper.
-Similarly, to the Likwidz sneakers, the Root of Fame 990 features an all-mesh, grey upper.
+Similar to the Likwidz sneakers, the Root of Fame 990 features an all-mesh, grey upper.
 This time, however, they’ve removed the laces and gone with a sock-fit design instead.
 As such, it provides both breathability from the mesh as well as an easy slip-on design.

 As with the Likwidz, the Root of Fame 990 features an elastic collar, which makes it easier to keep locked in place once you’ve slid into the sneaker.
 It also has the same pull tab on the rear to pull the sneaker up when you’re sliding into it.
 There’s also a heel counter halfway around the heel area, which provides support for the heel lock, as well as a decent location for the “990” text.
 This portion is made from a plastic polymer.

 Likewise, there’s also a tab on the front of the collar, somewhat of a replacement for the missing tongue.
 Although I’ve not used this, it also serves the purpose of pulling the sneaker up when putting it on.
-And, as with the rear tab, there’s a plastic square in front of it which it leads into.
+And, as with the rear tab, there’s a plastic square in front of it, which it leads into.
 This portion features the Root of Fame logo.
-The logo itself seems to be inspired by an upside-down Timberland logo, but reflects the roots of the brand, as well as the tree being the “f” from Fame.
+The logo itself seems to be inspired by an upside-down Timberland logo but reflects the roots of the brand, as well as the tree being the “f” from Fame.
 It’s quite a nifty interpretation of the name itself.

 Finally, there’s the midsole.
 As with the upper, it is rather minimalistic, featuring clean lines in a single rubber frame.
 On the toe, you’ll find the “D” from the Drip logo and the Root of Fame text on the rear.